An Introduction To Reiki Circles & How To Host Them

-My friend with ALS continually experiences feelings of peace, calm and happiness after his treatment, and sometimes has more energy than before.
-Additionally, it's been a beautiful way for him to connect with all the friends and family he has across the world, who can't physically be with him.
-And it allows those friends and family members to also feel the connection, creating healing for everyone.
+I personally help facilitate a reiki circle for a friend who has ALS.
+When we gather virtually, I'll ask people to send light energy toward him, say prayers and blessings, or visualize him surrounded by healing light.
+This allows others who aren't reiki certified to also lend their energy, which is channeled through me, the reiki practitioner, before being grounded and directed.
+My friend with ALS continually reports more feelings of peace, calm, and happiness after the circle.
+Additionally, it's been a beautiful way for him to connect with all the friends and family he has across the world who can't physically be with him.
+And it allows those friends and family members to also feel the connection.

-Reiki Circles can be highly individualized depending on the practitioner and the needs of the participants.
-Here is a sample format with instructions for virtual participants, so you can start a Reiki Circle of your own.
-If you aren't certified to practice Reiki, find someone who is and ask if they are interested in starting a circle with you.
+Reiki circles can be highly individualized depending on the practitioner and the needs of the participants, but here is a sample format with instructions for virtual participants.
+If you aren't certified to practice reiki, find someone who is and ask if they are interested in starting a circle with you.

 - Send a reminder and ask for RSVPs, taking note of the names of virtual participants.
 I like to call these names out as I'm connecting them to the circle.